How to Dye Eggs With Food Coloring (No Vinegar Method)

 3. Gently place an egg in each mug

-Gently place an egg in each mug.
-Allow it to remain in the dye for at least 5 minutes.
-If your mugs or bowls aren't deep enough to completely submerge the eggs, use the tongs or a spoon to turn them every minute or 2 to cover the whole surface.
+If your mugs or bowls aren't deep enough to completely submerge the eggs, use the tongs or a spoon to turn them every minute or two to cover the whole surface.

 Advertisement

-Lift the eggs from the mugs with the tongs and set them on paper towels.
-Be sure to wipe the tongs before moving from one color to the next.
+Lift the dyed eggs from the mugs of food coloring with tongs or a skimmer and set them on paper towels.
+Be sure to wipe the tongs before moving from one color to the next to avoid smudges and muddy colors.

 Advertisement